GoogleCloudPlatform/serverless-sample-tester/README.md

 ### Defaults
-If comment code tags aren't added to your README, the program will fall back to reasonable defaults to build and deploy your sample to Cloud Run based on whether your sample is Java-based (has a `pom.xml` in its root directory) or not.
+If comment code tags aren't added to your README, the program will fall back to reasonable defaults to build and deploy your sample to Cloud Run based on whether your sample is Java-based (has a pom.xml) or not.

+If your sample is Java-based, your sample will be built and pushed to the Container Registry using `mvn compile com.google.cloud.tools:jib-maven-plugin:2.0.0:build -Dimage=tag`.
+Otherwise, your sample will be built and pushed to the Container Registry using `gcloud builds submit --tag=[tag]`.

+In both cases, `gcloud run deploy` will be used to deploy the container image to Cloud Run.